After SchooL CARE

 Holiday Camp Ages 3-13

 Take advantage of Holiday Camp on some holidays and while school is on break!
 Your child will enjoy a day of fun-filled activities, such as arts & crafts, sports, movies, organized indoor and outdoor games.
-Parent must provide their child(ren) with a bagged lunch, the Y provides a PM nutritious snack.
+Parent must provide their child(ren) with a bagged lunch, the Y provides a nutritious snack later in the day.
 MUST Register!